 She serves as Vice Chair of the Senate Environmental Resources and Energy Committee, and as a member of the Senate Community, Economic and Recreational Development Committee; Senate Consumer Protection and Professional Licensure Committee; Senate Transportation Committee; and Senate Urban Affairs and Housing Committee.

 Camera also co-chairs the Senate Gas and Oil Caucus, a bipartisan legislative body that focuses on issues impacting the gas and oil industry with the goal of promoting policies resulting in a positive future for constituents, the business community and state economy.
+In addition, she serves as co-chair of the bipartisan, bicameral Cystic Fibrosis Caucus , which is designed to help raise awareness of the condition and advance policies to help patients.

 In her first two years in office, Camera authored several new laws, including legislation to protect Pennsylvania’s fresh water supplies by ensuring the safe use of treated mine water in oil and gas operations; authorize the operation of Transportation Network Companies like Uber and Lyft in all 67 counties; and strengthen penalties for motorists who injure workers and emergency responders in construction zones.
 She also introduced a proposed amendment to the Pennsylvania Constitution to limit the future growth in state government spending.